Dossier — Domain Model

 IDs

 JSON files on disk have no id field.
 The seed script assigns randomUUID() at load time.
+Forms and schemas are looked up by schema_key (the namespace enum, e.g. 'bankruptcy', 'immigration', 'injury') and form number/key.
 Groups reference children by key (the form's directory name or group filename), not by UUID.
 The seed builds a key → id lookup and wires up the references when inserting into the database.

 Filenames: -ind / -nin always last suffix (e.g., petition-ch7-ind.json).